Topological states and flat bands in exactly solvable decorated Cayley trees: Husimi decoration

 To imitate the kagome tiling on a Cayley tree, we introduce an additional edge between all nodes originating from the same parent.
 To ensure homogeneity, we further remove the central node $0$ (and the $K+1$ edges connected to it), thus ensuring that the tree locally looks the same from every bulk site.
 The resulting structure for a small number $M$ of layers is shown for $K=2$ in Fig.~\ref{Fig:Husimi_Sketch}(a) and for $K=3$ in Fig.~\ref{Fig:Husimi_HigherK_Sketch}.

 The resulting Husimi-Cayley tree has the same branching factor $K$ as the the parent Cayley tree.
 Assuming $M$ layers, it contains a total of

 nodes, which is one less than the result in Eq.~(\ref{eqn:Cayley-number-of-sites}) for the number of nodes in the parent Cayley tree.
-Observe also that the parent node $\alpha$ and its $K$ children form a fully connected set of nodes, which in the case $K=3$ produces the tetrahedra visisble in Fig.~\ref{Fig:Husimi_HigherK_Sketch}.
+Observe also that the parent node $\alpha$ and its $K$ children form a fully connected set of nodes, which in the case $K=3$ produces the tetrahedra visible in Fig.~\ref{Fig:Husimi_HigherK_Sketch}.
 After adopting the symmetry-adapted basis states, the full connectivity among the child nodes generates an effective on-site potential for the effective 1D block Hamiltonians.
-(For a derivation, we refer the reader to Sec.~S-III of the Supplemental Material~\cite{supp}.)
+(For a derivation, we refer the reader to Appendix~\ref{Sec:App_Husimi}.)
 Therefore, the Hamiltonians that describe the dynamics of the symmetry sectors of the tree are:

 These Hamiltonians describe one-dimensional chains with a single energy band and with an on-site potential.
 We do not expect any topological features for this system due to its single-band nature.
 However, upon solving for the spectrum of the tree, we do identify certain non-trivial aspects.
 In particular, the first site of the effective 1D models constitutes a defect due to its different on-site potential, meaning it can potentially capture a bound state.